knowit/snappysense/aws-iot-backend/DESIGN.md

 the device if the device's reported configuration differs from what's desired.
 (The desired configuration is stored in the DEVICE table.)

-When a "reading" arrives from a device, a new OBSERVATIONS entry is created to add the new readings.
+When a "reading" arrives from a device, a new OBSERVATION entry is created to add the new readings.
-Occasionally, the OBSERVATIONS table is going to have to be culled and data moved into some place for aggregated data; this is TBD.
+Occasionally, the OBSERVATION table is going to have to be culled and data moved into some place for aggregated data; this is TBD.

 ## Is Lambda and DynamoDB what we ought to be using?